willbillm/Practice-Log/README.md

 The client end should now be operational.

-To make use of the server functions, go to 'Practice-Log-server' repository in my github and follow the README instructions there.
+To make use of the server functions, go to the 'Practice-Log-server' repository in my github and follow the README instructions there.

 Using the app: